 We use sentence case and bold for UI elements, even if the UI element is in a different case in the UI.

 "From the Transactions page, select Transaction traces and..."

 We use sentence case and bold for each element in a path that references UI pages.

-Go to one.newrelic.com > APM > Transactions > Transaction traces > (select a trace) > Another thing.
+Go to one.newrelic.com > All capabilities > APM & services > Transactions > Transaction traces > (select a trace) > Another thing.